14 Apr 2021 19:00 — 21:00

 28 Apr 2021 19:00 — 21:00

 April 14, 19–21h (Finnish time, UTC+2)

 Talking BIO·FICTION is a discussion format that gives space to reflect together on the content and context of the selected films that will be watched together.
 The hosts facilitate the different sessions and offer their expertise and impulses to dig a little deeper into what might have caught your interest while watching.

 The sessions take place online over zoom.
-To register for one or more of them, please send an email to firstname.lastname@example.org at the latest one day before the event.
+To register for one or more of them, please send an email to firstname.lastname@example.org before the event.